microsoft/CCF/sphinx/source/developers/consensus.rst

 There is an open research question of `node identity with Byzantine nodes <https://github.com/microsoft/CCF/issues/893>`_.

 By default CCF runs with Raft.
-To enable PBFT CCF must be built with the the build switch **PBFT** set to ON.
-The ``--consensus pbft`` CLI argument must also be provided when starting up the nodes (see :ref:`here <operators/start_network:Starting a New Network>` for starting up a newtork and nodes).
+To run CCF with PBFT the ``--consensus pbft`` CLI argument must be provided when starting up the nodes (see :ref:`here <operators/start_network:Starting a New Network>` for starting up a newtork and nodes).